aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - x2 Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy.
 - x2 Skills deal up to [10 - 20%] increased damage based on your available Primary Resource when cast, receiving the maximum benefit while you have full Primary Resource.
 - x2 Taking direct damage has a [2 - 6%] chance to reset the Cooldown of one of your Defensive Skills.
+- x2 While Unstoppable and for 4 seconds after, you gain [10 - 25%] increased Movement Speed and can move freely through enemies.
 - x2 You gain [0.6 - 1.1%] increased Armor for 4 seconds when you deal any form of damage, stacking up to [36 - 66%].
 - x2 You have [10 - 20%] increased Critical Strike Chance against Injured enemies.
 While you are Healthy, you gain [20 - 40%] increased Crowd Control Duration.
 - x2 You have 20% increased Crowd Control Duration.
 While enemies are Unstoppable, you deal [20 - 40%] increased damage to them.